-He established the Real Estate Awareness and Diversity READ program in 2018 at the University of San Diego which has grown from 15 students in partnership with four educational organizations to 200.
-In a partnership with a close friend, he began the initial dialogue for the establishment of what will be the Military-Connected Center of Excellence at USD.
-Behind this effort included co-authoring the white paper with the executive director of the Burnham-Moores Center for Real Estate.
-The initiative will provide wraparound services and support to USD's military-connected students.
-He has helped grow USD's Real Estate Alumni Association to over 2,000 alumni globally working with the REAA Board.
+He is the co-founder and champion of the Real Estate Awareness and Discovery (READI program in 2018 at the University of San Diego which has grown from 15 students in partnership with four educational organizations to 200.
+In a partnership with a close friend, he began the initiall dialogue for the establishment of what will be the Military-Connected Center of Excellence at USD behind tis effort included co-authoring the white paper with the executive director of the Burnham-Moores Center for Real Estate.
+The initiative that will provide wraparound services and support to USD's military-connected students.
+He has helped grow USD's Real Estate Alumni Association to over 2,000 alumni globally.
+Working with the REAA Board.
 He is the board president of the Bright Futures Youth Foundation.
-Bright Futures is a community foundation committed to providing children and young adults from all backgrounds with meaningful relationships to enhance personal growth.
+Bright Futures is a community foundation committed to providing children and young adults from all backgrounds, fostering meaningful relationships to enhance personal growth.
 He is a board member of NAIOP San Diego Foundation.
 The foundation was established to help make a difference in the lives of homeless veterans.
 He is a graduate of the University of San Diego and the proud father of Ellie and Bailey with his beautiful wife April.